Doctors Note Logo

 The encouraging news is that both are treatable.
 Recognizing early symptoms, improving sleep habits, and seeking medical guidance when needed can make a real difference.

-If you're unsure whether what you're experiencing could be depression, consider starting with a free online symptom check for Depression and use the results as a guide for next steps.
+If you're unsure whether what you're experiencing could be depression, consider starting with a free online Depression symptom assessment to help you identify patterns in your symptoms and guide your conversation with a healthcare professional.

 Most importantly, if your symptoms are persistent, severe, or potentially dangerous, speak to a doctor.
 Professional support is not only helpful — it can be life-changing.